45|Part 2 of –11 Ikubi Kissaki (continued from Chapter 44)

 Osafune Mitsutada (Juyo Token) Osafune Mitsutada (Juyo Bunkazai) Above 4, once my family sword

-I displayed the above four photos several times on other pages.
-Those were Mitsutada swords that my father used to own.
-My father did the calligraphy and took these pictures for himself.
-He was very proud that he had collected four Mitsutada swords, and he had the name, “Mitsutada,” monogrammed on the pocket inside his suit jacket.
-It is said that Oda Nobunaga (織田信長), with his wealth and political power, collected 28 Mitsutada swords.
+I have shown the four photos above several times on other pages.
+Those were Mitsutada swords owned by my father.
+My father did the calligraphy and took these pictures himself.
+He was very proud that he had collected four Mitsutada swords and had monogrammed “Mitsutada” inside his suit jacket.
+It is said that Oda Nobunaga (織田信長), with his wealth and political power, collected twenty-eight Mitsutada swords.

-I know those photos are not so good.
-To avoid any possible infringement on copyrights or intellectual property rights, photos are limited to my father’s photographs (not so wonderful, though), Sano Museum Catalog photos (permission granted), some public domain photos from Wikipedia, and a few sources.
-Please bear with me that I don’t have good pictures.
+I understand these photos might not be very good.
+To avoid any potential copyright infringement or intellectual property rights issues, the photos are limited to my father’s photographs (not so wonderful, though), Sano Museum Catalog photos (with permission), some public-domain photos from Wikipedia, and a few other sources.
+Please bear with me, as I don’t have high-quality pictures.

 Bizen Osafune Nagamitsu (備前長船長光)